The Worry Trap: Summary

-The author, a professor of psychology and a founding fellow of the Academy of Cognitive Therapy, uses simple examples and analogies to illustrate how accepting and identifying your thoughts "As just mere thoughts" can help you step back and separate yourself emotionally from your actual thoughts and live more in the present moment, thus decreasing worry and anxiety.
-An increased awareness of the separate nature of your self stated as context and your actual experience stated as content in the book, can reduce worry and stress on a person which can lead to beneficial health aspects as well.
+The author, a professor of psychology and a founding fellow of the Academy of Cognitive Therapy, uses examples and analogies to illustrate how accepting and identifying one's thoughts "As just mere thoughts" can help one step back and separate oneself emotionally from one's actual thoughts and live more in the present moment, thus decreasing worry and anxiety.
+An increased awareness of the separate nature of one's self stated as context and one's actual experience stated as content in the book, can reduce worry and stress on a person.

 While worrying is a natural emotion for everyone, excessive worrying can interfere with problem-solving and decision-making.
 The author uses a five-step model approach to guide the reader through learning the skills of acceptance and commitment therapy and applying them to the problem of worry.
 It starts off by discussing the "fight-or-flight" response and the normal impulse toward controlling thoughts and feelings.
-Finally, it guides you in taking actions directed by your values rather than by worry.
+Finally, it guides the reader in taking actions directed by values rather than by worry.